brubrain/shinewifi-x-to-esphome/README.md

-ESPHome integration working with HomeAssistant
+ESPHome integration working with HomeAssistant.
+10 seconds update interval of inverter data to HomeAssistant integration.

 ## How to flash